-11.22.6.4.3 Measurement Exchange in HEz Mode
+11.22.6.4.3 Measurement Phase in TB Ranging

 11.22.6.4.3.1 General

+TB Ranging is the dynamic trigger-based variant of the FTM procedure.
+The measurement phase of TB Ranging consists of one or more availability windows.
+The TB Ranging protocol is dynamic, as the actual number of ISTAs participating for measurement activities can vary across availability windows.
+This occurs as even though the availability windows are scheduled for range measurements, the ISTAs can dynamically decide which subset of these availability windows to frequent.

-HEz mode is the dynamic trigger based sequence of the FTM procedure. ,The HEz sequence shall appear in scheduled availability time windows assigned to ISTA during the negotiation phase.
-Within each availability window the RSTA and ISTAs shall perform ranging activities related to ranging polling, measurement and measurement results reporting and group related scheduling indications.
-Each availability window consists by default of a single TXOP and can be extended to multiple TxOPs by announcement if single TxOP is insufficient to accommodate all iSTAs responding to the polling phase, refer to section (11.22.6.4.2.2 HEz Sounding Sequence).
+The availability windows are scheduled periodic time windows assigned to ISTAs during the negotiation phase.
+Within each availability window the RSTA and ISTAs shall only perform ranging activities related to polling, measurement sounding and measurement results reporting and group related scheduling indications.
+Each availability window consists by default of a single TXOP and can be extended to multiple TXOPs by announcement, if a single TXOP is insufficient to accommodate all ISTAs responding to the polling part (refer to 11.22.6.4.3.2 and 11.22.6.4.3.3).

-Each instance of the measurement phase divides to one or more three ordered parts: measurement polling, measurement sounding and location measurement reporting.
-Figure 11-35b shows a nominal case of an availability window composed of a single polling, Range Measurement Sounding and Location Measurement Report parts.
-An RSTA and ISTA participating in a HEz mode ranging shall perform TB Rangingmeasurement and measurement results activities only within the availability window.
+Each availability window of the TB Ranging protocol consists of one or more triplets of sequential parts: polling part, measurement sounding part and measurement reporting part.
+Figure 11-35b shows an example of two availability windows, each composed of a single triplet of polling, measurement sounding and measurement reporting parts.
+An RSTA and ISTA participating in TB Ranging shall perform any measurement sounding and measurement results reporting activities only within the availability windows.

-—Figure 11-35b – HEz Availability Window
+Figure 11-35b – TB Ranging availability windows each with one instance of polling/sounding/reporting triplet

+Each availability window nominally contains a single poll, which should poll all ISTAs assigned to the availability window.
+If the available bandwidth is insufficient to allow for the polling of all ISTAs assigned to the availability window with one poll, the RSTA shall indicate that one or more extra polling/sounding/reporting triplets can be expected within the availability window (see example in Figure 11-35b1 and Figure 11-35b2).
+All instances of polling/sounding/reporting triplets must be completed before the end of the availability window

+During the availability window, measurement resources and results are made available to each ISTA whose poll response was correctly received at the RSTA.
+This may also lead to extra instances of polling/sounding/reporting triplets, even if all ISTAs assigned to this availability window were polled in the first polling part instance (e.g., if the RSTA is not able to accommodate all ISTAs that responded in a single measurement sounding part instance; see subclause 11.22.6.4.3.3).

-Availability windows nominally consist of a single poll, which should poll ()all ISTAs assigned to the availability window [6-f].
-If the available bandwidth () is insufficient to allow for the polling of all ISTAs within the group, the RSTA shall indicate within the Location Poll TF thatthat an additional TF Location Poll is expected within the availability window [6-g].
-During the availability window, Measurement resources and results are made available to each ISTA whose Poll Rsp was correctly received at the RSTA [6-h]. subclauseWithin the availability windows of the Position Measurement Phase, the RSTA shall use an AID or Ranging ID (RID) to identify an associated or unassociated ISTA respectively.
-The AID and RID shall be non-conflicting (9-b), shall have the same size and valid address space (9-b), and shall follow the same rules (9-a).
-The RID is assigned during the FTM negotiation phase (refer to subclause TBD).
-A RSTA shall follow the usual rules defined in subclause 27.5.3 (UL MU Operation) when transmitting any Trigger frames of variant Location for TB Ranging with the following exceptions.
+Within each availability window, an RSTA shall use an AID or Ranging ID (RID) to identify an associated or unassociated ISTA respectively.
+The AID and RID assignment shall be non-conflicting and, shall have the same size and valid address space (as defined in 9.4.1.8 and 27.16.3).
+The RID usage shall follow the same rules as that of AIDs for HE operations.
+The RIDs are assigned to unassociated ISTAs during the FTM negotiation phase (refer to subclause 11.22.6.3).

+An RSTA shall follow the usual rules defined in subclause 27.5.3 (UL MU Operation) when transmitting any Trigger frames of variant Location for TB Ranging with the following exceptions.

-A RSTA shall not transmit a Location variant Trigger as part of an A-MPDU.
+An RSTA shall not transmit a Location variant Trigger frame as part of an A-MPDU.

-A RSTA shall not transmit a Location variant Trigger in a VHT MU PPDU or HE MU PPDU.
+An RSTA shall not transmit a Location variant Trigger frame in a VHT MU PPDU or HE MU PPDU.